Estados Unidos da América - Autoridade Central e informações práticas

 Formal Service (Art.
 5(1)(a))

-Requests for service must be transmitted in duplicate with an appropriate translation (one set will be served and the other will be returned by Process Forwarding International with a certificate of service).
-The full name and street address for the person or entity to be served must be included.
-For requests made under the Hague Service Convention, the Model Form for that Convention must be used.
+Requests for service must be accompanied by the Hague Service Convention Model Form, transmitted in duplicate with a complete translation (one set will be served and the other will be returned by ABC Legal with a certificate of service), and include the full name and address for the person or entity to be served.

 Informal delivery (Art.
 5(2))